Alexous-O/Alexous-O/README.md

 - 🤝 I learn on different platforms **Youtube, TryHackMe, Github...**

-- 👨‍💻 All of my projects are available at [my github](https://github.com/Alexous-O)
+- 👨‍💻  All of my infos are available at [my portfolio](https://alexandre-olivier-portfolio.vercel.app/)

 - 💬 Ask me about anything **on linkedin**